King-of-Spades/AppCenter-Samples/readme.md

+Experimental branch to check if branch name affects build behavior.

 # App Center Test samples
 These samples are preconstructed to demonstrate how each test framework included can be used along with a demo app in App Center Test.